World Bank's IFC issues first inclusive business bond

 Last year, the IFC launched a second thematic bond, a "women's bond" that raises money for businesses owned or run by women in emerging markets.

-The latest offering, Inclusive Business bonds, would finance firms that work with or sell to the 4.5 billion people in the world that make less than $8 (5 pounds) a day.
+The latest offering, Inclusive Business bonds, would finance firms that work with or sell to the 4.5 billion people in the world that make less than $8 a day.

 Like the rest of the World Bank, the IFC focuses on fighting poverty, but targets its investments at the private sector instead of governments.